Dental crown alloys –

 Possible restrictions.

 The policy might state that they do not cover the cost of high noble alloys.
-Or the level of coverage (in terms of your out-of-pocket expenses) might vary according to which type is used.
+Or the level of coverage (in terms of your out-of-pocket expenses) might vary according to which type of metal is used.

 (Here’s more information about insurance coverage for dental crowns.
 When are they covered? | Restrictions)